Yitzhak-Njenga/Quote-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## Author

+Yitzhak Njenga

+## Description
+Quote application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.

+##  Technologies Used
+* Html
+* Css
+* Javascript
+* Typescript
+* Bootstrap
+* Angular

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.